Python3pkg/Flask-NewProject/README.md

 Flask-ProjectManager
 ====================

-This will create a new Flask application with the ability to create a simple setup or if you are using blueprints.
+This is a command line tool that will create a new Flask application with the ability to create a simple setup or if you are using blueprints.

 Getting Started
 ===============